asmyshlyaev177/state-in-url/README.md

 ## useUrlState hook for Next.js

-`useUrlState` is a custom React hook for Next.js applications that manages state in the URL query string.
+`useUrlState` is a custom React hook for Next.js applications that make communication between client components easy.
 It allows you to store and retrieve state from the URL search parameters, providing a way to persist state across page reloads and share application state via URLs.

 ### Usage examples